 5 Select the Comps folder you created in step 3.
 That way, the new comp you are about to create will automatically be sorted into it.
-Then either select the menu item Composition > New Composition, or use the keyboard shortcut (Ctr) (N).
+Then either select the menu item Composition > New Composition, or use the keyboard shortcut (R (N) (Ctr) (N).
 A Composition Settings dialog will open in which you can determine the size, duration, and frame rate of your new comp.
+A good habit to get into with After Effects is naming your compositions as you create them.
+Enter "First Animation" in the Composition Name dialog.

-At the top will be a popup menu for Preset, which includes a number of common comp sizes and frame rates.
+At the top of this dialog is the Preset popup menu, which includes a number of common comp sizes and frame rates.
 You can also enter your own settings.
 For this starting composition, uncheck the Lock Aspect Ratio box, then type in a Width of 640 and Height of 480.
-Click on the popup menu next to Pixel Aspect Ratio and select Square Pixels (we'll discuss pixels that are not square in the Tech Corner at the end of Lesson 3).
+Click on the menu next to Pixel Aspect Ratio and select Square Pixels (we'll discuss pixels that are not square in the Tech Corner at the end of Lesson 3).

-The last parameter in this dialog is Duration.
-Highlight the value currently there, and enter "4.00" for four seconds.
+Highlight the value currently in the Duration field, and enter "4.00" for four seconds.
 Then make sure the remaining settings are at their defaults: Frame Rate of 29.97, Resolution of Full, and Start Timecode of 0;00;00;00.
-Don't worry too much if you miss something; you can always edit them later under Composition > Composition Settings.
+The Background Color defaults to Black, but we can change that later if we need to.